gittuf/gittuf/docs/specification.md

 ## Verification Workflow

-As noted before, there are two types of verifications that apply.
-Each may also be subdivided into distinct operations.

-### Verifying Changes Made

 In gittuf, verifying the validity of changes is _relative_.
 Verification of a new state depends on comparing it against some prior, verified state.
 For some ref `X` that is currently at verified entry `S` in the RSL and its latest